2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/custom-web-api-security.md

 1. `[ValidateAntiForgeryToken]`
     Verifies that the `RequestVerificationToken` in the header is valid.
     These requests will be blocked if the Anti-Forgery-Token is missing, invalid or is meant for another user.
-    _Note: this means such requests can only be called from a JS on a DNN page_
+    _Note: this means such requests can only be called from a JS on a Dnn page_
     requires `DotNetNuke.Web.Api;`
 1. `[DnnModuleAuthorize(AccessLevel = SecurityAccessLevel.Admin)]`
     In place of the `SecurityAccessLevel.Admin` you can also use `SecurityAccessLevel.Anonymous` or [other values](https://dnndocs.com/api/DotNetNuke.Security.SecurityAccessLevel.html#DotNetNuke_Security_SecurityAccessLevel).